 Transmissions shall then occur at nominally 120 second intervals.
-The repetition period between the start of two successive transmissions shall be randomised around the stated nominal value, so that intervals between successive transmissions are randomly distributed over $\pm 5$ seconds.
+The time between the start of two successive transmissions shall be randomized with uniform distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 5 seconds.

 For ELT DT transmission the first transmission shall commence within 5 seconds of beacon activation.
-From beacon activation a total of 24 initial transmissions shall be made separated by fixed\ 5 seconds + 0.0 / - 0.2 intervals.
+From beacon activation a total of 24 initial transmissions shall be made separated by fixed 5 seconds + 0.0 / - 0.2 intervals.
 These transmissions shall be followed by 18 transmissions separated by fixed 10 seconds + 0.0 / - 0.2.
-After the first 300 seconds ELT (DT) transmissions shall continue at intervals of 28.5 seconds until the end of the ELT (DT) operating lifetime.
-The repetition period between the start of two successive transmissions shall be randomised around the stated nominal value, so that intervals between successive transmissions are randomly distributed over $\pm 1.5$ seconds.
+After the first 300 seconds ELT (DT) transmissions shall continue at nominal intervals of 28.5 seconds until the end of the ELT (DT) operating lifetime.
+The time between the start of two successive transmissions shall be randomized with uniform distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 1.5 seconds.